 Why are equal opportunity measures so important?

-Women make up the majority of the students at medical and life science departments throughout Germany.
-While the percentage of women is very high during studies, it already decreases significantly at the doctoral and postdoctoral career levels, culminating negatively at the level of professors.
-This phenomenon, the loss of the proportion of women at higher career levels towards executive / management positions, is called the leaky pipeline.
+Women make up the majority of students at medical and life science departments throughout Germany.
+While the percentage of women is very high during their studies, it already decreases significantly at the doctoral and postdoctoral career levels, culminating negatively at the level of professorship.
+This phenomenon, the drop in proportion of women at an advanced career stage towards executive/management positions, is called the leaky pipeline.

-The DFG is firmly committed to equal opportunities and equal treatment of female and male scientists in the German science system.
-Therefore a balanced gender ratio in the science system and the compatibility of family and academic career are important.
-Our Clinical Research Unit 326 'Male Germ Cells' is not only focussing on highly qualitative research and finding novel causes for male infertility, but in parallel aims to reform gender equality standards in the field of biomedicine.
-With our measures, equal opportunities should be reached at each step of individual scientific careers, and all CRU members and associated colleagues should receive the support necessary for fullfilling their very best self.
-With this, we also want to close the gap of losing greatly qualified women at higher career levels.
-Besides, we further think equal opportunities should not remain exclusively on women and we therefore offer many of our supportive options to fathers and young male or diverse/non-binary researchers.
+The DFG is strongly committed to equal opportunities and equal treatment of female and male scientists in the German science system.
+Therefore, a balanced gender ratio in the science system and the compatibility of family and academic career are important.
+Our Clinical Research Unit 326 'Male Germ Cells' not only focusses on high quality research and finding novel causes for male infertility, but in parallel aims to improve gender equality standards in the field of biomedicine.
+By implementing manifold measures, we hope to achieve equal opportunities at each step of one's individual scientific career; and all CRU members and associated colleagues should receive the necessary support to fullfill their very best self.
+With this, we also strive to close the gap of losing greatly qualified women at higher career levels.
+Besides, we are convinced that equal opportunities apply not remain exclusively to women.
+Rather, we adress numerous efforts at fathers and young male or diverse/non-binary researchers.

 Explore all of our measures in more detail on the following sites!